How Betsy DeVos Became Trump's Least Popular Cabinet Pick

 So why has DeVos garnered such strong opposition?

-Sen. Lamar Alexander of Tennessee, one of her biggest proponents in Congress, has written that her opponents are "grasping at straws" and simply "resent" her support for school choice.
+Sen. Lamar Alexander, one of her biggest proponents in Congress, has written that her opponents are "grasping at straws" and simply "resent" her support for choice.

 Several conservative media outlets have pointed out that Murkowski and Collins have received donations and support from teachers unions.

-Note: A previous version of this story incorrectly stated that the Broad Foundation had taken a position against Betsy DeVos.
-Because of its tax-exempt status, the foundation cannot engage in political activity.